-Having the right number of employees to provide outstanding customer service and respond Having the right number of employees to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's effort to use resources wisely.
+Having the right number of employees to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's effort to use resources wisely.

-During the third quarter of fiscal year 2020, the total number of full-time equivalencies expended decreased by 72, compared to FY 2019.
-Salaried FTEs stayed consistent over that time, with moderate decreases in temporary and overtime FTEs.
+During fiscal year 2020, the total number of full-time equivalencies expended decreased by 140, compared to FY 2019.
+Decreases were seen in all areas with the largest decrease in overtime FTEs.

-A target of 5,360 FTEs has been set for FY 2020 to reflect the average number of hours required to provide outstanding customer service, perform our work safely and to fully respond to the state's transportation needs.
+A target of 5,360 FTEs was set for FY 2020 to reflect the average number of hours required to provide outstanding customer service, perform work safely and to fully respond to the state's transportation needs.

-This measure tracks the change in the number of full-time equivalencies (a calculation of This measure tracks the change in the number of full-time equivalencies (a calculation of hours) expended within the department and compares it to the number of FTEs in the legislative budget.
+This measure tracks the change in the number of full-time equivalencies (a calculation of hours) expended within the department and compares it to the number of FTEs in the legislative budget.